vaayne/NotionAI-Plus/README.md

 2. Open the `options page` and set your `Notion space ID`
 3. Open any webpage and use the shortcut `alt+k` to activate the extension
 4. If you select some text and then use the shortcut `alt+k` to activate the extension, it will automatically fill the text in the input box.

-## TODO

-- [ ] Support for using custom prompts with shortcut and loading other prompts
-- [ ] Support for saving results to Notion
-- [ ] Support for summarizing articles on a page
-- [ ] Support for summarizing videos on Youtube and Bilibili
-- [ ] Support for setting default output language on the options page
-- [ ] Improved UI design

 ## Contributing